Nevada Off-Highway Vehicle Program

-The Commission is made up of 11 voting members appointed by the Governor and nine non-voting members.
-It promotes safe and responsible use of Nevada’s outstanding opportunities for off-road recreation.
-The Commission will also allocate grants and other funding from the Account for Off-Highway Vehicles for trail improvements, mapping, education and other projects.
+The Nevada OHV program promotes safe and responsible use of Nevada’s outstanding opportunities for off-road recreation.
+The program provides grants to fund OHV related projects throughout the state including trail improvements, mapping, education, safety and other projects.
 See About Us for Commission members.

 Nevada’s program to register and title off-highway vehicles (OHVs) went into effect July 1, 2012.
 Nearly all OHVs greater than 70cc, and 1976 or newer, must be registered and display a registration decal to be operated legally in the Silver State.